Tyler Stephenson Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.
+- The pitching staff for the Brewers has a collective eight K/9, which ranks 25th in MLB.

-- The Brewers' 4.12 team ERA ranks 12th across all MLB pitching staffs.
+- The Brewers have a 4.08 team ERA that ranks 12th among all league pitching staffs.

-- Brewers pitchers combine to allow 75 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Brewers pitchers combine to give up 76 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- Burnes (4-4) takes the mound for the Brewers in his 12th start of the season.
-He's put together a 3.68 ERA in 63 2/3 innings pitched, with 59 strikeouts.
+- Rea (2-3) gets the starting nod for the Brewers in his ninth start of the season.
+He's put together a 4.89 ERA in 42 1/3 innings pitched, with 35 strikeouts.

-- His most recent appearance came on Saturday against the San Francisco Giants, when the right-hander went seven innings, surrendering one earned run while giving up four hits.
+- His last time out came on Sunday against the San Francisco Giants, when the righty tossed six innings, surrendering four earned runs while giving up five hits.

+- The 32-year-old has amassed a 4.89 ERA and 7.4 strikeouts per nine innings across nine games this season, while giving up a batting average of .234 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.